Architecture in China: A Blend of Tradition and Modernity

 All other students must enroll in ARCH 690 Architecture Study Abroad (6 credit hours).

-Participants will stay in centrally located hotels in Shanghai, Nanjing, Xian, Beijing and Hong Kong.
+Participants will stay in centrally located hotels in Shanghai, Hangzhou, Beijing and Hong Kong.

 The program is open to the following students:

 - KU Masters of Architecture Students (Track I, II & III) who have completed either ARCH 208 or ARCH 502

 - Non-KU Architecture and Design students who have completed second year of study